 Side Leg Raise

 Stand and hold the back of a chair for balance.
 Place your weight on your left leg.
 Stand tall and lift the right leg out to the side -- keep the right leg straight and outer leg muscles tensed.
-Hold 3 seconds, then slowly lower the right leg.
+Hold 3 seconds, then slowly lower the leg.
 Do two sets of 10 repetitions.
 Switch legs after each set.

 Sit to Stand

 Practice this move to make standing easier.
 Place two pillows on a chair.
 Sit on top, with your back straight, feet flat on the floor (see left photo).
 Use your leg muscles to slowly and smoothly stand up tall.
-Then slowly lower again to sit.
-Be sure your bent knees don’t move forward of your toes.
+Then lower again to sit.
+Be sure your bent knees don’t move ahead of your toes.
 Try with your arms crossed or loose at your sides.

 One Leg Balance